 The Sharpe ratio which was introduced in 1966 by Nobel laureate William F. Sharpe is a measure for calculating risk-adjusted return.
 The Sharpe ratio is the average return earned in excess of the risk-free rate per unit of volatility.

 Sharpe ratio = (Mean return − Risk-free rate) / Standard deviation of return

 Following is the code to compute the Sharpe ratio in python.
-The inputs required are the returns from the investment, and the risk-free rate (rf).
+The input required is the returns from the investment.

 Information ratio (IR)

-The information ratio is an extension of the Sharpe ratio which replaces the risk-free rate of return with the returns of a benchmark portfolio.
+The information ratio is an extension of the Sharpe ratio which adds the returns of a benchmark portfolio to the inputs.
 It measures a trader’s ability to generate excess returns relative to a benchmark.

 Following is the code to compute the Information ratio in python.
 The inputs required are the returns from the investment, and the benchmark returns.